creativescala/creative-scala/book/src/pages/cycles/fun.md

 We can make `concentricCircles` completely general by supplying the replacement for `Image.circle` as a parameter.
-Here we've renamed the method to `concentricShapes`, as we're no longer restricted to drawing circles, and made `singleShape` responsible for drawing an appropriately sized shape.
+Here we've renamed the method to `concentricShapes`, as we're no longer restricted to drawing circles, and made the `singleShape` parameter responsible for drawing an appropriately sized shape.

 ```scala mdoc:reset:invisible
 import doodle.core._